 it was just too long to wait until the end of January for the American

 release.
-After all, this was to be the first console MMORPG and it
+After all, this was to be the first console MMORPG, and

-was a Phantasy Star sequel!
-I recall owning it within a day or two
+it was a Phantasy Star sequel!
+I recall owning it within a day or

 articles to get everyone up to speed.
 One magazine even had an entire

 article for online etiquette, which was surely needed.
 Most console

 gamers never played a game online, much less one with potentially thousands

 of people (myself included).
 The closest I ever came to online gaming

 was a local network of PC's to play a flight simulator.